 TJC police officers are certified peace officers under Article 2.12 of the Code of Criminal Procedure, who have passed the Texas Commission on Law Enforcement (TCOLE) licensing examination for police officers, and have been commissioned by the Tyler Junior College Board of Trustees under section 51.203, subchapter E, Chapter 51 of the Education Code.
-TJC Police officers receive at least forty hours of in-service training every two years in order to comply with the State of Texas licensing requirements.
-The primary jurisdiction of the Campus Police Department is the county in which TJC owns or leases property but specifically the five locations of our college or property owned or lease by the college.
+TJC Police officers receive at least 40 hours of in-service training every two years in order to comply with the State of Texas licensing requirements.
+The primary jurisdiction of the Campus Police Department is the county in which TJC owns or leases property but specifically the five locations of our college or property owned or leased by the College.

-The TJC police department also employees Public Safety Officers, PSO's, and Ambassadors who are civilian personnel, and do not have police authority.
-PSO's and Ambassadors, are not armed and do not make arrests, but have the authority to issue campus citations when enforcing TJC's polices.
-All PSO's and Ambassadors enforce the rules and regulations of the TJC.
-The jurisdiction of the PSO's and Ambassadors is limited to the buildings and property owned or controlled by TJC which are located on the main campus and the separate sites.
+The TJC police department also employs Public Safety Officers (PSOs) and Ambassadors who are civilian personnel without police authority.
+PSOs and Ambassadors are not armed and do not make arrests, but have the authority to issue campus citations when enforcing TJC's polices.
+All PSOs and Ambassadors enforce the rules and regulations of TJC.
+The jurisdiction of the PSOs and Ambassadors is limited to the buildings and property owned or controlled by TJC which are located on the main campus and the separate sites.

 Campus Police receives its primary support from the City of Tyler Police Department.
-Additionaly, it also receives support from the Smith County Sheriff's Department, the Texas Department of Public Safety, and the Federal Bureau of Investigation.
+Additionally, it receives support from the Smith County Sheriff's Department, the Texas Department of Public Safety and the Federal Bureau of Investigation.
 Campus Police enjoys a good relationship with other local and regional law enforcement and criminal justice agencies.
-There is a written Inter-Local Agreement in place between the TJC Police Department and the City of Tyler Police Department for campus emergencies and the investigation of serious criminal offenses.
+There is a written Inter-Local Agreement in place between the TJC

+Police Department and the City of Tyler Police Department for campus emergencies and the investigation of serious criminal offenses.